-The government of Pakistan has officially requested a presidential pardon for Dr. Aafia Siddiqui, who is currently imprisoned in the United States.
-This information emerged during a recent hearing in the Islamabad High Court, where Additional Attorney General Manoor Iqbal Dogal informed the court about the government’s efforts to secure her release and repatriation.
+Government of Pakistan has officially requested a presidential pardon for Dr. Aafia Siddiqui, who is currently imprisoned in United States.
+This information emerged during a recent hearing i Islamabad High Court, where Additional Attorney General Manoor Iqbal Dogal informed the court about government’s efforts to secure her release and repatriation.

 A Brief Overview of Aafia Siddiqui’s Case